apache/doris/docs/en/developer/developer-guide/fe-eclipse-dev.md

 At this point, FE project import is complete.
 The project directory in Eclipse is roughly as follows:

 ![](/images/eclipse-import-fe-project-1.png)

+### Import as maven project

+We are able to build FE with maven, if we have done all the operations related to MacOS.
+And we are now of course able to import FE project as a maven project in eclipse.

+In eclipse menu `File` select `Import -> Maven -> Existing Maven Projects`, Choose doris fe directory to finish import.
+It's recommended to use working set to manage the all modules of FE.

+Enjoy developing and debugging FE in eclipse!

 ## Run Unit Test